Internships at Root3 Labs

 Looking for a hands-on internship you’ll never forget?
 Keep reading.
-As an intern at Root3 Labs, you’ll officially be part of our team- that means working with our engineers, handling real projects, talking with actual clients, and supported by the entire staff.
+As engineering interns at Root3 Labs, you’ll officially be part of our team- that means working with our engineers, handling real projects, talking with actual clients, and supported by the entire staff.
 You’ll be given individual tasks right out of the gate so be ready to collaborate!
 The focus?
 Solving problems.
 Figuring out solutions.
 But don’t worry, you don’t need to come knowing everything there is to know about engineering.
 In fact, we’re here to help be your guide.
 We want you to wrestle with your projects a bit, sure.
-A little struggle is ok because for everything we do here, it’s a very iterative process.
+A little struggle is okay because for everything we do here, it’s a very iterative process.
 Our goal is to give you as much experience as possible working on a variety of projects so that you can get hands-on knowledge as you go.
-Fun fact: You might even work on more projects than our senior engineers!
+Fun fact: Engineering interns might even work on more projects than our senior engineers!

 Interested in expanding your engineering education?
 We’re always looking for biomedical, mechanical, computer, and electrical engineers and computer science interns to join our team.
 The ideal candidate will have creativity, broad technical knowledge, and the irresistible desire to dig into challenging problems.
 Our interns see all aspects of the product development process and definitely get hands-on in the Workshop.
 We also offer a flexible workplace to balance work, family, and personal interests.
+Intern virtually and in-office.
 Part-time internships are available during the school year.